 Want to buy the best Nikon DSLR for bird photography?
 Look no further, I’ve done all the legwork for you!
-I tested cameras (where indicated), read hundreds of forums and reviews and got feedback from many amazing bird photographers on Instagram, Flickr, Twitter and Facebook.
+I recently updated this article to include Nikon’s exciting new D850 (link to Amazon).
+I’ve read hundreds of forums and reviews, received feedback from many amazing bird photographers and tried two of the cameras myself.

 Here’s my rundown of the best Nikon DSLR models for bird photography.